-To the extent that the underwriter sells more than shares of common stock, the underwriter has the option to purchase up to an additional shares from us at the initial price to the public less the underwriting discount.
+To the extent that the underwriters sell more than 1,619,047 shares of common stock, the underwriters have the option to purchase up to an additional 242,857 shares from us at the initial price to the public less the underwriting discount (assuming a one-for-five reverse stock split).

-The underwriter expects to deliver the shares on or about
+The underwriters expect to deliver the shares on or about .
+2012.